Kiln

 Always at EXboot

-"I cherish both my present and my past.
-In addition to being a place for groundbreaking art, one of my rooms also houses the Zandpad Museum.
-Here, I share the story of my illustrious past and introduce you to people who know me well—inside and out.
-Take a seat on my stool, gaze out the window, and listen to the many stories surrounding my existence."
+I cherish both my present and my past.
+Besides a space for high-profile art, one of my rooms also houses the Zandpad Museum.
+Here, I'll tell you about my illustrious past and introduce you to people who know me well—inside or out.
+Sit on my stool, gaze out the window, and listen to the many stories surrounding my life.

-In the 'Zandpad Museum', you can watch a short documentary about the origins of the Zandpad.
-The Zandpad used to be a strip of boats in the river Vecht, where sexworkers could fullfill their profession legaly.
-The documentary features numerous audio fragments of conversations with various people involved, including a former sex worker and former mayor Aleid Wolfsen.
+The Zandpad Museum is screening a short documentary about the history of the Zandpad.
+You'll also find numerous audio clips of conversations with various people involved, including a former sex worker and former mayor Aleid Wolfsen.

-This Zandpad documentary was created by Sylvie Kamphuis & Jaap Pronk (directors), Bram Engelaar (camera), Doenja Abel (production), Twan Bracco Gartner (music), and Bald Beeld (editing).
-Special thanks to the interviewees: Aleid Wolfsen (former mayor of Utrecht), Brenda Oude Breuil (criminologist at Utrecht University), Jannie Teunissen (De Tussenvoorziening), the former sex worker, and the former client of the Zandpad.
+This Zandpad documentary was made by Sylvie Kamphuis & Jaap Pronk (director), Bram Engelaar (camera), Doenja Abel (production), Twan Bracco Gartner (music), and Bald Beeld (editing).
+Thanks to the interviewees: Aleid Wolfsen (former mayor of the Municipality of Utrecht), Brenda Oude Breuil (criminologist at Utrecht University), Jannie Teunissen (De Tussenvoorziening), the former sex worker, and the former client of Zandpad.
+The documentary was made possible in part by the Municipality of Utrecht, KF Heinfonds, Mondriaanfonds, and RTV Utrecht.

 All about EXboot